 PROFILE: After graduating from Boston University and University of Southern California, Bruce Karatz worked as associate general counsel for Kaufman & Broad.
 He rose through the ranks, eventually becoming CEO.
 The Southern California-based home building company eventually transformed into a Fortune 500 company known as KB Home

 In the wake of the 1992 Los Angeles riots, Karatz and Kaufman & Broad helped spearhead the effort to rebuild Camp Hollywoodland for inner-city youth.
-The Karatz family also moves philanthropy through the Bruce Karatz Family Foundation, which gave away a little over $400,000 recently.
+The Karatz family also makes grants through the Bruce Karatz Family Foundation, which granted away a little over $400,000 recently.

 The foundation keeps a low profile and does not accept unsolicited proposals.
 Generally, grants are under $50,000.
 Los Angeles grantmaking interests include education and youth, health, Jewish causes, the arts, and policy.

-Grantees have included USC Gould School of Law (Karatz is a Trojan), Wilshire Boulevard Temple, LA Conservation Corps, The Anti-Recidivism Coalition, Phoenix House, Homeboy Industries, LACMA, and MOCA, which has received particularly strong support of late.
+Grantees have included USC Gould School of Law (Karatz is a Trojan), Wilshire Boulevard Temple, LA Conservation Corps, The Anti-Recidivism Coalition, Phoenix House, Homeboy Industries, LACMA, and MOCA, which has received particularly strong support.

-Again, because the foundation keeps a low profile, it’s tough to ascertain exactly what Karatz looks for in its Los Angeles grantees.
-It’s also worth noting that Bruce Karatz’s wife Lilly is a cancer activist who co-founded the Revlon Run/Walk events in New York and Los Angeles.
+Again, because the foundation keeps a low profile, it is tough to ascertain exactly what Karatz looks for in its Los Angeles grantees.
+It is also worth noting that Bruce Karatz’s wife Lilly is a cancer activist who co-founded the Revlon Run/Walk events in New York and Los Angeles.

 The Bruce Karatz Family Foundation does not provide a clear avenue of contact, but below is an address: